 We recall that, in general, a morphism $f: G \to H$ in an additive category with kernels and cokernels is called \emph{strict} if the induced morphism $\overline{f}: \Coim u \to \Im u$ is an isomorphism.

-\begin{prop} A morphism of bornological abelian groups $f: G \to H$ is strict if and only if for any bounded subset $B$ of $H$ there is a bounded subset $B'$ of $G$ such that \beqn B \cap f(G) = f(B'). \eeqn \begin{proof} Thanks to the preceding proposition $f$ is strict if and only if the morphism \beqn \overline{f}: G/f^{-1}(0) \to f(G) \eeqn is an isomorphism in $\bBorn(\bAb)$.
-The map is an algebraic isomorphism, so it is a bornological isomorphism if and only if it identify the quotient bornology on $G/f^{-1}(0)$ with the bornology induced on $f(G)$ by $H$.
-This happen precisely when the conditions of the proposition are verified because, by definition, each bounded subset in $G/f^{-1}(0)$ is the image of a bounded subset $B' \subset G$ and any bounded subset in $f(G)$ is of the form $B \cap f(G)$ for a bounded subset $B \subset H$. \end{proof} \end{prop}
+\begin{prop} A morphism of bornological abelian groups $f: G \to H$ is strict if and only if for any bounded subset $B$ of $H$ there exists a bounded subset $B'$ of $G$ such that \beqn B \cap f(G) = f(B'). \eeqn \begin{proof} Thanks to proposition \ref{prop:kernel} we know that $f$ is strict if and only if the morphism \beqn \overline{f}: G/f^{-1}(0) \to f(G) \eeqn is an isomorphism in $\bBorn(\bAb)$. $\ol{f}$ is an algebraic isomorphism, so it is an isomorphism of bornological groups if and only if it identifies the quotient bornology on $G/f^{-1}(0)$ with the bornology induced on $f(G)$ by its inclusion in $H$.
+This happens precisely when the conditions of the proposition are verified because, by definition, each bounded subset in $G/f^{-1}(0)$ is the image of a bounded subset $B' \subset G$ and any bounded subset in $f(G)$ is of the form $B \cap f(G)$ for a bounded subset $B \subset H$. \end{proof} \end{prop}

-\begin{cor} Let $f: G \to H$ be morphism of bornological abelian groups. $f$ is a strict monomorphism (resp. a strict epimorphism) if and only if it is a regular monomorphism (resp. regular epimorphism) of bornological sets. \end{cor}
+\begin{cor} Let $f: G \to H$ be a morphism of bornological abelian groups. $f$ is a strict monomorphism (resp. a strict epimorphism) if and only if it is a regular monomorphism (resp. regular epimorphism) of the underlying bornological sets. \end{cor}

 \begin{defn} An additive category is called \emph{quasi-abelian} if it admits kernels and cokernels, and if the class of strict epimorphisms (resp. strict monomorphisms) is stable under pullbacks (resp. pushouts).
 This means that given a cartesian square \beqn \begin{CD} P @>v>> B\\ @VVfV @VVgV\\ A @>u>> C \end{CD} \eeqn where $u$ is a strict epimorphism then $v$ is a strict epimorphism.
-Dually for monomorphisms and cocartesian squares. \end{defn}
+In a dual way for monomorphisms and cocartesian squares. \end{defn}

-We record the following fact for the sake of clearness.
+We record the following fact for the clearness sake.

 \begin{prop} Let $G, H$ be two bornological groups and $G \oplus H$ be their direct sum, then the canonical maps

 and